wuyuanyi135/jupyter_cell_functionizer/README.md

 # Jupyter/IPython Cell Functionizer
-A cell magic that convert the cell into a function for code reuse.
+A cell magic that converts the cell into a function for code reuse.

 # Installation
 ```